marciof/Eon/specification/specification.md

 (prototype value base-prototype)
 ```

-A function that retrieves the original value used to create another one from, also known as its prototype, and optionally extends the prototype hierarchy creating a new prototype.
+A function that retrieves the original value used to create another one `value` from, also known as its prototype, and optionally extends the prototype hierarchy using `base-prototype` thereby creating a new prototype.

-The prototype of a prototype is its base prototype, or itself if it doesn't have one.
+The prototype of a prototype is its base prototype, or itself if it doesn't have one (root prototype).

+### Conditions

 If zero or more than two arguments are passed, it returns the result of `(debug 'parameter-mismatch)`.